snowsum/snowsum.github.io-/_posts/2020-07-16-50-dropshipping-suppliers.md

 AliExpress is actually owned by the  [Alibaba Group](https://www.aliexpress.com/).
 So it’s based in China.
 And it offers a variety of products to international buyers.

-### Printify

-[Printify](https://printify.com/)  is a dropshipping and print on demand service for small businesses.
-You can have custom designs printed onto t-shirts and other products and have them shipped directly to buyers as they order.

 ### Redbubble